 St George Hotel

 After a splurge of epic proportions on Santorini, we needed to cut back our spending a little here and choose the budget-friendly St George Hotel for its location and value for money.
-It is a small family run hotel with a very helpful and friendly team.
+It is a small family-run hotel with a very helpful and friendly team.
+They presented us with a lovely plate of homemade goodies on arrival and again during our stay.
 The rooms were small but really clean and comfortable.

 Hotel Spiros – St Georges Beach